Question: Would our homeowner’s insurance cover the entire inventory of our home-based business, or do we need additional insurance?

 Got Business Questions?Get unlimited online business consultation.
 Learn More

 Also, professional and industry associations and your State Department/Division of Insurance can be resources for insurance coverage.
-You can find a local business insurance broker or agent through your Yellow Pages or an Internet search engine will generate resources like the following:
+You can find a local business insurance broker or agent through your Yellow Pages or an Internet search engine.

 Often state or national industry associations offer insurance benefits for their members or have references to insurance agents or companies that service their industries.